With Dual Diagnosis Treatment

 Call (855) 209-1575 to get 24/7 help with dual diagnosis treatment.

-Learn MorePeak Behavioral Health Services is a mental health facility in Dona Ana County, NM, located at 5045 Mcnutt Road, 88008.
-Peak Behavioral Health Services provides hospital inpatient treatment, outpatient treatment and partial hospitalization/day treatment.
-Peak Behavioral Health Services provides couples/family therapy, individual psychotherapy and activity therapy to seniors 65 or older, young adults and adults.
-Peak Behavioral Health Services also supports patients with eating disorders, LGBT and active duty military.
-Some other services available at Peak Behavioral Health Services include chronic disease/illness management, illness management and recovery and psychosocial rehabilitation services.
+Learn MorePeak Behavioral Health Services is one of mental health facilities in Dona Ana County, New Mexico, located at 5045 Mcnutt Road, 88008 zip code.
+Peak Behavioral Health Services provides residential treatment, hospital inpatient treatment and partial hospitalization/day treatment.
+Peak Behavioral Health Services provides individual psychotherapy, behavior modification and psychotropic medication to young adults, seniors 65 or older and children / adolescents.
+Peak Behavioral Health Services also supports active duty military, people with HIV or AIDS and clients referred from the court/judicial system.
+Additional services provided at Peak Behavioral Health Services include suicide prevention services, diet and exercise counseling and psychosocial rehabilitation services.

 Learn MoreCall (855) 209-1575 to get 24/7 help with dual diagnosis treatment.